• Current students

 Accountants' role

-In circumstances where there is an external auditor and they are not submitting the financial returns a qualified accountant employed by the childcare service provider may make the submission using the self-submission functionality on the reporting system.
-The childcare provider must also complete an External Auditor Details form, which will be available for download from the Hive.
+In circumstances where there is an external auditor and they are not submitting the financial returns a qualified accountant employed by the childcare service provider may make the submission.
+There will be an option to flag this type of submission on the reporting portal which will require the accountant to provide their own membership number and the name of the external auditor.

-The Department has issued Guidance notes 3 and members should refer to guidance documents issued by Chartered Accountants Ireland.
+Members should also refer to the following guidance documents issued by Chartered Accountants Ireland.

-TA 06/2023 Grant Claims and the International Standard on Related Service ISRS 4400 (Revised) Agreed-Upon Procedures Engagements give guidance on engagement acceptance and continuance and some general advice on agreeing the terms of engagement.
-An appropriate letter of engagements should always be in place for engagements.
+TA 06/2023 Grant Claims and the International Standard on Related Service ISRS 4400 (Revised) Agreed-Upon Procedures Engagements which give guidance on engagement acceptance and continuance and some general advice on agreeing the terms of engagement.

 Back to top ↑